mkorthof/freenom-script/README.md

 systemctl daemon-reload
 ```

 In case of any errors make sure you're using the correct paths and "freenom.conf" is setup.
-Check `systemctl status <unit>` and the logs.
+Check `systemctl status <unit>` and logs.

 ##### NOTE: to use 'user mode' instead of system mode replace "/system" by "/user" and use `freenomctl --user`